 You cannot accurately assess selection bias between plans without addressing significant differences in plan benefit design.

-A $750 HRA is a significant difference in plan benefit design, certainly large enough to warrant assessment in connection with a $913 savings claim.
+A $750 HRA is a significant difference in plan benefit design, large enough to seriously affect a $913 savings claim.

 The KPI Ninja report failed to address the HRA.
 For that reason alone, one might think it reasonable to disregard the report in its entirety.